 Advanced Driver Assistance Systems (ADAS) have the potential to greatly improve roadway safety.
 They work by alerting or assisting drivers to prevent or mitigate crashes.
 Each year, more vehicles are being equipped and sold with these systems.

-Analysis of the National Motor Vehicle Crash Causation Survey, conducted by the National Highway Traffic Safety Administration (NHTSA), shows that driver error is the critical factor in 94% of crashes.
-The largest portion of these involve the driver failing to recognize hazards, including distraction.
+Analysis of the National Motor Vehicle Crash Causation Survey, conducted by the National Highway Traffic Safety Administration (NHTSA), shows that driver error is a factor in 94% of crashes.
+Although it is important to remember multiple factors contribute to all crashes, the largest portion of driver error issues involve the driver failing to recognize hazards, including distraction.
 Many of the most promising ADAS technologies are designed to identify and react to potential hazards faster than a human driver.
 Learn more about how ADAS systems work by visiting My Car Does What.

 Consumers should be aware that ADAS technologies have varying capabilities, depending on the manufacturer.
 It is up to drivers to understand the correct use of these systems.
 While some are so effective that drivers may think the car is driving itself, over-reliance on assistive safety features can be a fatal mistake.
 ADAS technologies are meant to help the driver reduce their driving risk, not to take over the task of driving.